-- 2. Select the suitable template and create a report for each drive of your machine or system: - Template for the machine documentation: - de_G120x_Dokumentation_Maschine: German template. - en_G120x_Documentation_machine: English template. - Report of the settings for the basic functions, from firmware version V4.4 onwards: - de_G120x_Basicc_V4.4...: German report. - en_G120x_Basic_V4.4...: English report. - 3.
+- 2. Select the suitable template and create a report for each drive of your machine or system: - Template for the machine documentation: - de_G120x_Dokumentation_Maschine: German template. - en_G120x_Documentation_machine: English template. - Report of the settings for the basic functions, as of firmware version V4.4: - de G120x Basicc V4.4...: German report. - en G120x Basic V4.4...: English report. - 3.
 You load the created reports for archiving and the machine documentation for further processing:

-4. Archive the reports and the machine documentation.

-You have generated the documents to accept the safety functions.

-The reports and the machine documentation can also be found in the section: Acceptance tests for the safety functions (Page 482).
+- 4. Archive the reports and the machine documentation. - You have generated the documents to accept the safety functions. - Acceptance tests for the safety functions (Page 501)